-Breastfeeding means your sweet little baby is literally sucking nutrients out of you.The body is beautifully designed to prioritize and your nutrients will go to the baby first, which can leave you as the mom depleted for years to come.
+Nutritional needs and energy while breastfeeding are even more than during pregnancy.The body is beautifully designed to prioritize nutrients to nourish the baby first, which can leave you as the mom depleted for years to come.

 I’ve wanted to give up breastfeeding SO often, especially the first week when both Remington and I had no clue what we were doing and I was in excruciating pain and then again at 2 1/2 months—my body is so swollen and I have had a huge overproduction problem (a blessing but also extremely painful ALL day and night).
 But I know this is such a SHORT phase of life and in the big picture, these few months will pass by quickly.

-But, let’s take it one step further—your diet is not only going to impact your baby’s diet, but it’s going to affect your health for years to come and help you avoid postpartum depletion.
+Your nutrition now is not only going to impact your baby’s diet, but it’s going to affect your health for years to come and help you avoid postpartum depletion.

-Nutrients needed for breastfeeding
+Nutrients needed to support breastfeeding

 DHA & Quality Fats

 One key ingredient in breastmilk is a brain-boosting fat called DHA (docosahexaenoic acid), an omega-3 fatty acid.
 DHA is a key brain development nutrient essential for the growth, development, and maintenance of brain tissue, visual development, and structural development of the heart.

 Dietary sources of DHA nutrient-dense foods include: cod liver oil, salmon, tuna, mackerel, sardines, organ meats, egg yolks, and algae.

 In fact, about 50% of breastmilk, depending on the mother’s nutrient profile, is made up of fat.
 Your baby depletes you of quality fats necessary for your brain, hormones, and blood sugar to function optimally postpartum.